kubernetes/website/content/en/docs/reference/node/node-status.md

 ---
 <!-- overview -->

-The status of a [node](/docs/concepts/architecture/nodes/)  in Kubernetes a critical aspect of managing a Kubernetes cluster.
-In this article, we'll cover the basics of monitoring and maintaining node status to ensure a healthy and stable cluster
+The status of a [node](/docs/concepts/architecture/nodes/) in Kubernetes is a critical aspect of managing a Kubernetes cluster.
+In this article, we'll cover the basics of monitoring and maintaining node status to ensure a healthy and stable cluster.

 ## Node status fields